gitfish/sfdx-flexi-plugin/doc/commands/flexi/import.md

-# Import and Export Command
+# Import Command

 The import command is for importing data to an org from a set of local json files.
-This is typically used in conjunction with the export command as analogies to the metadata push/pull (or more accurately deploy/retrieve) commands.
+The data is typically considered 'reference' data and is intended to be stored in version control.

-These command were created as a compatible but more flexible alternative to the [json bourne](https://github.com/realestate-com-au/json-bourne-sfdx-cli) and support is still maintained for the [json bourne managed package](https://github.com/realestate-com-au/json-bourne-sfdx-pkg) API for importing data.
-The most useful additions are being able to use an importer per-object and hooks as outlined below.
+This command was created as a compatible but more flexible alternative to the [json bourne](https://github.com/realestate-com-au/json-bourne-sfdx-cli) import command and support is still maintained for the [json bourne managed package](https://github.com/realestate-com-au/json-bourne-sfdx-pkg) API for importing data.
+The most useful additions are:
+- Being able to change the import implementation on a per-object (sobject) basis
+- Hooks

 ## Configuration

 The import and export configuration are captured in a single configuration file.
-An basic example configuration file for importing and exporting Accounts and related Contacts would be:
+A basic example configuration file for importing and exporting Accounts and related Contacts would be:

 ```json
 {